skinos7/doc/com/modem/lte.md

     "bsim_cfg":                                               // settings of backup simcard save here, the json be used when "bsim" value is enable
     {
         "mode":"Specify the simcard",                                                    // [ auto, bsim, msim ], bsim for backup simcard, msim for main simcard
-        "plmn_failed":"Check the network failed how many times to switch the simcard",   // [ number ] "signal_failed":"Check the signal failed how many times to switch the simcard",  // [ number ] "dial_failed":"connect to internet failed how many times to switch the simcard", // [ number ] "failover":"backup simcard usage duration",                                      // [ number ], the unit is second
+        "signal_failed":"Check the signal failed how many times to switch the simcard",  // [ number ] "dial_failed":"connect to internet failed how many times to switch the simcard", // [ number ] "failover":"backup simcard usage duration",                                      // [ number ], the unit is second